THIS IS A TRAINING OPERATION ORDER. FOR INSTRUCTIONAL PURPOSES ONLY.

 d.
 Tasks to Subordinate Units

-1. 1st Squad (Reconnaissance — Northern Sector):
+1. 1st Squad (Independent Area Reconnaissance — NAI HERRERA):

-f.
+e.
 Coordinating Instructions

 1. Rules of Engagement (ROE):